 - Look out for warning signs: If your child suddenly goes from being a happy and open child to being introverted or silent, talk to her and find out what is wrong.

-If your child refuses to go to school, this is a clear indicator that something is wrong and further investigation needs to be done.
+If your child refuses to go to school, this is a clear indicator that something is wrong.
+You may need to do some investigation.
 Don’t be hesitant to discuss the issue with her teacher.

 - Teach your children to stand up for themselves: Bullying usually starts with verbal abuse.
 Teach your child to stand up for themselves in these instances.

 Kids should also know how to avoid bullies.
 They usually target victims where adults are not present.
-Therefore, if your kid is being bullied, they should avoid unsupervised areas in the school.
+Therefore, if you feel your kid is a victim of school bullying, ask them to avoid unsupervised areas in the school.

 Teach your child that there is no shame is talking to an adult or asking for help.